mwimh/Spring2023_SourceToSink/README.md

     mississippi.json/greatLakes.json
     - riverBasin/riverName = Name of river basin

-    streamsPerHuc10.json
+    streamRels.json
+    - src_HUC10_NAME is Upstream/Downstream of nbr_HUC10_NAME = relationship of all huc10s in Wisconsin

+    mainChannels.json
+    - highlights the river/stream that each HUC10 is named for

+    streamsAll.json
-    - HUC10_Name = HUC 10 Name, each feature contains all the streams in each HUC 10
+    - contains all the rivers and streams of stream order 3 or greater in Wisconsin

+    cities, huc8, stateDivide.json
+    - informational overlays

 Supporting Info: